Skip to content

 • Submit a Pull Request: Submit a pull request into the current RC's upstream branch (i.e. upstream/8.0.0_RC1).

 • Update the Changelog: Update the release date on the version to be released in the changelog.
-See comments on the CHANGELOG.md for instructions.
+See CHANGELOG.md for details.

 • Update code.json by adding a new entry with the new version number and the date last modified.